Kirby, Texas: Education

-Description

-Kirby is located in eastern Bexar County.
-The northern and southern sections of the city differ both in culture and appearance.
-The city has a large community sector and much support for the city comes from the public.
-Kirby takes full advantage of its natural resources found both in the neighborhoods and the agricultural sector alike.

 Northern Kirby

 The northern section of the city contains the Kirby Manor and Old Town neighborhoods.
-It includes Kirby Middle School, Old Seguin Road, FM 78, Gibbs Sprawl Road as well as the Southern Pacific railroad tracks.
-Because of the railroad tracks, Kirby has been dubbed "The hobo capital of Texas."
+It includes Kirby Middle School, Old Seguin Road, FM 78, Gibbs Sprawl Road, and the Southern Pacific railroad tracks.
 A consistent population of homeless people live under the 410 overpass.

 Southern Kirby

-The southern section of the city contains Hopkins Elementary School named after longtime principal Joseph Hopkins.
+The southern section of the city contains Hopkins Elementary School, named after longtime principal Joseph Hopkins.
 This area of the city is divided between a strictly agricultural sector between Hopkins Elementary and Candlewood Elementary and the homes of the astronaut streets on the other side of Binz Engleman Road.
 Ackerman is the main road here; it leads to Interstate 10.

 Community sector

 Kirby is characterized as strictly a suburban area of San Antonio.
 Kirby has its own fire and police departments.
 The City Hall is located on Bauman Street.
 This is also where Kirby Municipal Court is located.
 The Police Department and New Fire Station are located on Ackerman Rd.
 The city has two parks on both sides of Binz Engleman separated by Ackerman.
 The western half of the park consists of mostly baseball fields, and the eastern section is accommodated with a full range of recreational activities.